JeremyRand/namecoin.org/download/betas/index.md

 ## cross_sign_name_constraint_tool

-This tool applies a name constraint exclusion to a DER-encoded TLS trust anchor via cross-signing, without that trust anchor's consent.
+`cross_sign_name_constraint_tool` applies a name constraint exclusion to a DER-encoded TLS trust anchor via cross-signing, without that trust anchor's consent.
 The intended use case is to disallow a CA from issuing certificates for a domain name that it has no legitimate business issuing certificates for.
 For example:

 * Disallowing a public CA from issuing certificates for the `.bit` TLD used by Namecoin.
 * Disallowing a public CA from issuing certificates for a TLD controlled by your corporate intranet.